kryptokrona/hugin-api/README.md

 # Onion

 we use tor to provide api data over onion. to access it use the onion address on your server (use `nano /var/lib/tor/hugin_cache/hostname` to read it) and open a onion browser.
 Add port 444 in the end.
-So to for example read the posts in api access https://<your_onion_address>:444/api/v1/posts
+So to for example read the posts in api use https://<your_onion_address>:444/api/v1/posts

 # API Endpoints